rkaippully/webgear/pages/guide/routing.md

 setTime = method @POST setTimeHandler
 ```

-The `#!MonadRouter` will try each route sequentially.
+The `#!hs MonadRouter` will try each route sequentially.
 If any of them calls `#!hs rejectRoute`, the next one will be
 tried and the response from the first matching handler will be returned.
 If none of the route handlers matched, a `404
 Not Found` response will be returned.